Bob Einstein: Other roles

 Einstein had recurring roles as Marty Funkhouser in Curb Your Enthusiasm and Larry Middleman in the third season of Arrested Development.
 He was also featured on the Comedy Central show Crank Yankers as obnoxious district selectman Tony Deloge.
 Einstein was also on The Man Show where he did Century Club with Adam and Jimmy.
 In Ocean's Thirteen he played Linus Caldwell (Matt Damon)'s father, Robert "Bobby" Caldwell, a master robber and con artist whose day job is an FBI agent.

 Einstein appeared on the second season of Anger Management as Charlie Goodson's very angry neighbor, and his character in the show instantly got an unflattering nickname based on a feminine hygiene product.

 Einstein voiced two characters from The Life & Times of Tim, playing the Elephant Trainer in Tim & the Elephant in the second season, and the bookie in Pray for the Jets in the third.

 Einstein was the first comedian to appear twice on Jerry Seinfeld's Web series Comedians in Cars Getting Coffee.

 In the 2010s, Einstein was a frequent guest on the sports talk radio program The Dan Le Batard Show with Stugotz.
 Einstein called in as a "Celebrity Prognosticator" to give his thoughts on sports and various other topics.

 Death

 Einstein died on January 2, 2019, at the age of 76, shortly after being diagnosed with cancer.

-Curb Your Enthusiasm series creator and star Larry David said in a statement: “Never have I seen an actor enjoy a role the way Bob did playing ‘Marty Funkhouser’ on Curb.
+Curb Your Enthusiasm series creator and star Larry David said in a statement: "Never have I seen an actor enjoy a role the way Bob did playing 'Marty Funkhouser' on Curb.
 It was an amazing, unforgettable experience knowing and working with him.
 There was no one like him, as he told us again and again.
-We’re all in a state of shock.”
+We're all in a state of shock."
+Jerry Seinfeld paid tribute to Einstein on Twitter.